owik100/CoderCompilerWorkerService/README.md

  - CodeCompilerLibOptions:
     - InputPath: Path to the folder where files for compilation will be added.
     - OutputPath: Path to the folder where the compiled files will appear.
-    - BuildToConsoleApp: Specifies whether to compile files to the dll format or exe (Console app).
+    - BuildType: Specifies whether to compile files to the dll format or exe (Console app).
+(Possible options: DynamicallyLinkedLibrary, ConsoleApplication).
+    - NetVersionToCompile. .NET version reference.
+(Possible options: Net461, Net472, NetStandard13, NetStandard20, NetCoreApp31, Net50, Net60).